AlondRosas15/AlondRosas15/README.md

 - 👋 Hi, I’m @AlondRosas15
-- 👀 I’m interested in game programming.
+- 👀 I’m interested in game programming and cyber security.
-- 🌱 I’m currently learning about Java and Python
+- 🌱 I’m currently learning about C++.
-- 💞️ I’m looking to collaborate on ...
+- Full-time student working on geting my Bachelor's in Computer Science.
-- 📫 How to reach me ...
+-

 <!---
 AlondRosas15/AlondRosas15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.